craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 #### Pellet Crossbow
 Pellet Crossbows are an alternative to the Light Crossbow platform that fires small stones or pellets through a cylindrical barrel.
 The Pellet Crossbow is a significant influence to the modern class of firearms.

-Pellet Crossbows deal 1d4 piercing damage.
+Pellet Crossbows deal 1x ammunition damage.
 Pellet Crossbows are *two-handed*, *ranged (30/90)*, and *ammunition (1)*.
 Once per rest, you may use this weapon's special ability;

 ### Bolts
 #### Heavy Crossbow
 Heavy Crossbows are large stable platforms using strong fiber and heavy pullies to deliver devastating force behind a bolt-head.
 The Heavy Crossbow is a favorite choice among guards and mercenaries alike.

-Heavy Crossbows deal 1d8 piercing damage.
+Heavy Crossbows deal 1x ammunition damage.
 Heavy Crossbows are *heavy*, *two-handed*, *ranged (90/270)*, and *ammunition (1)*.
 Once per rest, you may use this weapon's special ability;

 #### Repeating Crossbow
 Repeating Crossbows are an alternative to the Heavy Crossbow platform that contains a magazine of 3 bolts, allowing a small increase in fire-rate at the cost of weight and range.

-Repeating Crossbows deal 1d8 piercing damage.
+Repeating Crossbows deal 1x ammunition damage.
 Repeating Crossbows are *heavy*, *mechanical*, *two-handed*, *ranged (60/180)*, and *ammunition (3)*.
 Once per rest, you may use this weapon's special ability;

 ### Arrows
 #### Longbow
 Longbows are body-length, simple curved platforms that bend with tension applied through a connecting string.

-Longbows deal 1d8 piercing damage.
+Longbows deal 1x ammunition damage.
 Longbows are *two-handed*, *ranged (120/360)*, *ammunition (1)*.
 Once per rest, you may use this weapon's special ability;

 ### Durandurm Operated
 #### Durandurm Longblaster
 Durandurm Longblasters are body-length elemental firearm platforms designed for use as a primary weapon during medium-to-long range firefights.
 The Longblaster platforms are best used in open terrain or from an elevated position.

-Durandurm Longblasters deal 2d6 typed damage.
+Durandurm Longblasters deal 2x ammunition typed damage.
 Durandurm Longblasters are *mechanical*, *two-handed*, *ammunition (10)*, and *ranged (180/540)*.
 Once per rest, you may use this weapon's special ability;

 | Name / Classification | Range | Damage | Original Producer | Note |